Cameron Park Zoo

 Cameron Park Zoo is a 52 acre natural habitat zoo located within Cameron Park in the city of Waco, Texas, United States, next to the Brazos River.
-Established in July 1993, Cameron Park Zoo has lush native vegetation that surrounds splashing waterfalls, a picturesque lake, and ponds.
-And in the midst of all this beauty, visitors see that the wild ones not only survive in their natural habitat, but they also flourish.
+Established in July 1993, Cameron Park Zoo has native vegetation that surrounds waterfalls, a lake, and ponds.
 The zoo features a diverse collection that includes over 1731 animals, representing 300 species from around the world.
+The zoo keeps a single female African savanna Elephant named Tembo, who was born in the wild in 1977 and arrived in Waco on January 15th, 1979.

 The Cameron Park Zoo is accredited by the Association of Zoos and Aquariums (AZA) and is a member of the World Association of Zoos and Aquariums (WAZA).

 History

-Initially established in 1955 as the Central Texas Zoological Park by a group of wildlife enthusiasts who wanted to create an area for recreation and education opportunities.
+Cameron Park Zoo was initially established in 1955 as the Central Texas Zoological Park by a group of wildlife enthusiasts who wanted to create an area for recreation and education opportunities.

 In 1981, a master plan was established to expand the zoo, and in 1989 a countywide bond was issued to redevelop a 52 acre area of Cameron Park, into the Cameron Park Zoo.
 The project was completed, the old zoo was closed, and the new zoo was opened to the public on July 18, 1993.

 The Cameron Park Zoo features species from North and South America, Africa, Asia and Europe.
 Including a large reptile house, an African lion display, and Lemur Island, a large open lemur habitat.
 In 2005, a large new area was opened called the Brazos River Country, featuring a 50000 gal saltwater reef aquarium, a large swampland habitat, and many other native Texas type habitats, featuring numerous species found within the state.
 The exhibit is so large, it nearly doubled both the animal population and the overall size of the zoo.
 In 2009, the zoo added the Asian Forest, expanding its collection to include endangered species such as orangutans and Komodo dragons.
 These species joined the Sumatran tigers in the Asian Forest.